Kimchi for beginners

 This is how you make it

-2. Make the kimchi paste.
-Press the garlic.
+3. Make the kimchi paste.
+Crush the garlic.
 Grate the ginger.
-Mix them together with the chili flakes, vegan Worcestershire sauce, and genmai su.
+Grate the carrot.
+Finely slice the spring onion.
+Mix together with the gochugaru, genmai miso and genmai su.

 Tip(s)